hjkgrp/SESAMI_web/README.md

 2. Use the following command in the terminal to run:
 `python app.py`
 3. Upload `AIF` or `CSV` formatted data.
-4. Click `Run Calculation` and wait a few seconds.
+4. Click `Run calculation` and wait a few seconds.

 # References
 - [Surface Area Determination of Porous Materials Using the Brunauer–Emmett–Teller (BET) Method: Limitations and Improvements](https://pubs.acs.org/doi/abs/10.1021/acs.jpcc.9b02116),